Bastardkb/bastardkb.github.io/bg_scylla/05diodes.md

 {: .tip }
 We will start by installing the diodes.
 If you have per-key RGB the components for that came in a separate bag - you can set them aside, we will install them in the next section.

 There are 2 sides of the keyboard: left, and right.
-All the PCBs are reversible, so make sure to follow the steps carefully to make sure you're installing the components correctly. **We will detail only the left side, as the right side is exactly the same**.
+All the PCBs are reversible, so make sure to follow the steps carefully to make sure you're installing the components correctly.

+{: .note }
+We will detail only the left side, as the right side is the same, but symmetric.

 # Left side - Plate